 Walter holds a doctorate in archaeology from the University of Uppsala, Sweden; a master’s degree in development from the Universidad Mayor de San Simon (UMSS) in Cochabamba; and postgraduate degrees in geographic information systems, administration and evaluation of social projects, and Bolivian Andean ethnic studies.
 He is a professor and researcher at UMSS and the Archaeology Museum of the Institute of Anthropological Studies in Cochabamba.
 In 2009, he won a national award for an essay about culture.
 He is one of Bolivia’s most prominent ethno-musicologists, has conducted many research studies, and has published numerous articles in the field of ethno-musicology.

 Kathryn studied Andean history at FLACSO in Quito, Ecuador.
-She is the Bolivia program coordinator for SIT’s IHP: Climate Change program.
 She has collaborated with human rights and drug policy organizations in the United States and Latin America.
 Since 1997, she has worked at the Andean Information Network (AIN), an organization dedicated to investigation, analysis, education, and dialogue on the impacts of US-funded counterdrug policy in Cochabamba, and has been AIN’s director since 1999.
 She is the author of numerous articles and the chapter on Bolivia in the book Drugs and Democracy in Latin America (2003).

 Dan Moriarty, MA